Explainable machine learning for neoplasms diagnosis via electrocardiograms: an externally validated study: Discussion

 \subsection{Limitations and future work}

+First, regarding patient stratification, we acknowledge that external variables may introduce confounding effects, such as newly identified diagnoses and preexiting conditions.
+Since the ICD-10 codes in the dataset reflex a mix of these, the model predictions may partially capture therapy-induced cardiac changes, such as cardiotoxic effects of treatment, rather than signals solely related to the neoplasm itself.
+Resolving this ambiguity is an important next step for follow-up studies.
+Second, it is worth noting that prior work \citep{strodthoff2024prospects} has investigated label correlations for the MIMIC-IV dataset and found no significant label correlations.
+This defutes the potential claim that models detect other conditions commonly co-occurring with neoplasms.
+This aligns with very well with \citep{golemi2023baseline}, which clearly demonstrates the feasibility of finding cardiac abnormalities in newly diagnosed cancer patients.

-ECG is a valuable tool for detecting electrical abnormalities, but it cannot directly diagnose neoplasms or localize neoplastic neoplasms, which requires additional imaging techniques such as echocardiography or MRI.
-Furthermore, many ECG changes are non-specific and may arise from non-neoplasmsous conditions, such as electrolyte imbalances or ischemic heart disease, making it difficult to attribute abnormal ECG patterns to neoplasms alone.
-Future research should investigate how ECG abnormalities vary across age groups and distinguish these from typical age-related ECG changes \cite{ott2024using}.
-Moreover, exploring the causal relationships between ECG patterns and neoplasms will be crucial \cite{alcaraz2024causalconceptts}.
-Studies focusing on raw ECG waveforms, including external validation, could further enhance diagnostic accuracy \cite{strodthoff2024prospects, alcaraz2024mds}.
+Many ECG changes are non-specific and may arise from non-neoplasmsous conditions, such as electrolyte imbalances or ischemic heart disease, making it difficult to attribute abnormal ECG patterns to neoplasms alone.
+Future research should investigate how ECG abnormalities vary across age groups and distinguish these from typical age-related ECG changes \citep{ott2024using}.
+Moreover, exploring the causal relationships between ECG patterns and neoplasms will be crucial \citep{alcaraz2024causalconceptts}.
+Studies focusing on raw ECG waveforms, including external validation, could further enhance diagnostic accuracy \citep{strodthoff2024prospects, alcaraz2024mds}.
 The potential of raw ECG waveforms to outperform traditional ECG features in diagnostic tasks underscores the importance of continuing to refine this method for better diagnostic precision.